MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     The tasks.md file should provide a list of tasks organized by phase and user story.

-    Verify that the tasks covers the requirements from the specification and plan.
+    Verify that the tasks cover the requirements from the specification and plan.
 For example:

     - Each functional requirement should map to one or more tasks.
     - Security requirements should have corresponding implementation tasks.